Erased, But Not Forgotten: Erased Rectified Flow Transformers Still Remain Unsafe Under Concept Attack: Experiments

 \subsection{Implementation Details}

-\textbf{Setup.} We conduct all experiments on the Flux.1 [dev]\footnote{https://huggingface.co/black-forest-labs/FLUX.1-dev} model, an openly released distilled rectified flow transformer that retains strong prompt fidelity and high generation quality, employing the flow-matching Euler sampler with 28 denoising steps.
-Our attack method is optimized for 1,000 steps using the AdamW optimizer~\citep{adamw} with a learning rate of 0.001 and the negative guidance factor $\eta = 1$.
-Following \cite{eraseanything}, we update 3.57MB text-related parameters ($\mathtt{add\_q\_proj}$ and $\mathtt{add\_k\_proj}$) within the dual-stream blocks.
+\textbf{Setup.} We report results on the Flux.1 [dev]\footnote{https://huggingface.co/black-forest-labs/FLUX.1-dev} model, an openly released distilled rectified flow transformer known for its strong prompt fidelity and high generation quality.
+Additional evaluations on Flux.1 [schnell]\footnote{https://huggingface.co/black-forest-labs/FLUX.1-schnell} and SD 3\footnote{https://huggingface.co/stabilityai/stable-diffusion-3-medium} are included in Appendix H. We use the flow matching Euler sampler with 28 denoising steps.
+Our attack method is optimized for 200 steps using the AdamW optimizer~\citep{adamw} with a learning rate of 0.001 and the negative guidance factor $\eta = 3$.
+We update 3.57MB text-related parameters ($\mathtt{add\_q\_proj}$ and $\mathtt{add\_k\_proj}$) within the dual-stream blocks.
 All experiments are conducted on a single NVIDIA H20 GPU (96 GB VRAM) with batch size 1.